Digital Marketing After 12th Commerce

 Performance marketers manage paid campaigns on Google Ads and Meta Ads (Facebook/Instagram).
 They are responsible for ROAS (Return on Ad Spend), cost-per-lead, and conversion rates.
 This is the highest-paying entry-level specialisation in digital marketing, with roles at ₹3–6 LPA for freshers.

-Why it suits commerce students: Budget management, P&L thinking, and number-sensitivity are non-negotiable in paid advertising and commerce students bring this on day one.
+ts Budget management, P&L thinking, and number-sensitivity are non-negotiable in paid advertising — and commerce students bring these on day one.
+Performance marketing is essentially applied accountancy at scale.

 3. Social Media Marketing